PolyhedronStudio/Q2RTXPerimental/doc/client.md

 This will not affect model-based TDM gameplay, since any male skin will be replaced by `male/grunt` and any female skin will be replaced by `female/athena`.

-#### `cl_rollhack`
-Default OpenGL renderer in Quake 2 contained a bug that caused `roll` angle of 3D models to be inverted during rotation.
-Due to this bug, player models did lean in the opposite direction when strafing.
-New Q2PRO renderer doesn't have this bug, but since many players got used to it, Q2PRO is able to simulate original behavior.
-This cvar chooses in which direction player models will lean.
-Default value is 1 (invert `roll` angle).

 #### `cl_adjustfov`
 Specifies if horizontal field of view is automatically adjusted for screens